rhevm-qe-automation/pytest_jira/README.md

 ``pip install pytest_jira``

 ## Usage
-1. Create a `pytest.ini` in the root of your tests
+1. Create a `setup.cfg` in the root of your tests.
+This INI file is shared for all pytest plugins.

     ```ini
     [pytest]